MrKnyaz/Deep-Neural-Network/README.md

 predictions = deep_nn.predict(train_X)
 plt.plot(costs)

-You can set activation_out parameter as "linear" if you need regression model
+You can set activation_out parameter as "linear" if you need regression model.